MiladKetabGhale/Modular-Trustworthy_STV_Programming/README.md

-Please note that the contributors are improving this framework further.
-If you wished to test the software, git clone any commit made before Dec 15th 2018.

 This repository hosts a modular framework for STV Calculi.

 To obtain executable Haskell program that correctly computes election results for some input ballots, you need to do the following instructions;